Looking for the very best brain supplements? Consider this your reading list.

 Just as with building and maintaining the function of your muscles, having good brain health isn’t all about brain training and meditation.
 If you didn’t already know, then you might just be surprised to learn that the health and function of your brain can be affected by what you put in your stomach, too.

-The number of people who will develop dementia in the UK is predicted to soar to over 1 million by 2025, and 2 million by 2051 – a condition which causes memory loss and decline in brain function.
+The number of people who will develop dementia in the UK is predicted to soar to over 1 million by 2025, and 2 million by 2051.
 But you needn’t be too befuddled by the numbers as, although some ageing is inevitable, there are things you can do to keep your grey matter in check.

-Having a good diet is the first step to protecting your cerebral prowess, but if you think you’re falling short, there are plenty of supplements that can help you back on track.
-We explore the best brain supplements to keep you thinking sharp.
+Having a good diet is the first step to protecting your cerebral prowess, but if you think you’re falling short, there are plenty of brain and focus supplements that can help maintain your brain health and keep you thinking sharp.

 Your brain requires nourishment, hydration, and energy to work at its most focussed.
 Ever had an exam and found you’ve been able to concentrate better than on other occasions?
 Your diet may well have played a part in that.
-Certain foods, including fruit and vegetables, have properties that can prevent your brain from damage, while nutritional supplements containing these properties have also been shown to support memory and the maintenance of brain function.
+Certain foods, including fruit and vegetables, have properties that can prevent your brain from damage.
+Certain brain supplements contain a concentrated dose of these nutrients, which help maintain your brain health and may help with memory and focus.

 It’s always important to have a healthy diet, but supplements can fill in the gaps where you fall a little short.
 What’s more, other foods can actually be detrimental to the health and wellbeing of your brain, like trans-fatty acids, saturated fats and simple carbohydrates like sugar and high-fructose corn syrup (found in soft drinks).